Lorna Kesterson: Death and legacy

 Lorna Kesterson collapsed and died unexpectedly during a routine visit to her doctor's office on January 16, 2012, at the age of 86.
 She was survived by her two sons, Don Kesterson of Henderson and Roger Kesterson; seven grandchildren, seven great-grandchildren; and two siblings, Venus Marriages and Donal Jolley.
-She was predeceased by two sons, Ross Kesterson and Jim Kesterson, and her husband of nearly 40 years, Robert Kesterson.
+She was predeceased by two sons, Robert Ross Kesterson and Jim Lynn Kesterson, and her husband of nearly 40 years, Robert Earl Kesterson.

 Andy Hafen, Mayor of Henderson from 2009 to 2017, also served in the city council during Kesterson's eight-year tenure as mayor and paid tribute to his predecessor saying, "Lorna Kesterson was one of the finest ladies I've had the privilege of working with during my career in public service," said Hafen in a statement.
 "She was a Henderson icon and a pioneer both in politics and in our community."

 In 2012, the Lorna J. Kesterson Elementary School was named in her honor.